Why Rod Stewart Left England to Make ‘Atlantic Crossing’

 Although Stewart continued to struggle to gain traction on American radio stations, Atlantic Crossing was a sizable hit the U.S. as well as the U.K., breaking the Top 10 and going gold in the States while hitting No. 1 in Britain and spinning off a pair of Top Five singles ("Sailing," No. 1, and "This Old Heart of Mine," No. 4).
 Two years later, Crossing would deliver yet another hit, when "I Don't Want to Talk About It" was released as a two-sided single with "The First Cut Is the Deepest," a cut from his follow-up effort A Night on the Town.

 Although some listeners, missed the Faces-style rootsy charm of his previous records, Crossing's success — coupled with guitarist Ron Wood joining the Rolling Stones — put the writing on the wall for the band, as well as Stewart's increasingly commercial focus on subsequent efforts.

 "The world is a lot bigger than Great Britain and the Faces.
 A lot bigger," he told Creem.
 "I must have had blinkers on these last five years.
 I must have been mad using the same musicians over and over again.
 I should have branched out a long time ago.
 All the fun has come back into recording for me at last.
 I've never liked going into the studio and now I can't wait to go back.
 I'd always used the Faces on my albums so for that reason I've wanted to keep the band together.
 But now I know I can stand on my own two feet."

 That attitude spilled over into the Faces' final round of dates, a tumultuous U.S. tour booked through the fall of 1975, and by the end of the year, the group announced it was splitting up — leaving Stewart to get right back to work on his next solo album.

-"It only took three weeks' solid recording time to do it," he chuckled regarding Atlantic Crossing.
+"It only took three weeks' solid recording time to do it," he laughed.
 "When an album is only 40 minutes long, I'm a firm believer that it shouldn't take a year to make.
 I think I could make another one before Christmas.